quanterall/HaskellMaterials/basics/04-type-classes.md

 ultimately is (or was supposed to be?) an extended (and seemingly much more powerful) version of type classes / traits.

+A type class defines a set of functions that one can implement for a type.
+It enables us to write functions that rely on some commonly shared behavior and then using those functions for many different types, which all have their own implementations of the shared behavior.

 A type class can be described as a constraint on a type variable, which is how you'll see them in source code for the most part.
 The definition of a type class is a definition of what capabilities the type should have in order to be an instance of that type class.
 What that means in a practical